mixxxdj/manual/source/chapters/user_interface.rst

 In this section of the Mixxx interface you can control (beat-)loops and set the loop points of a track.

-**Beatlooping Buttons**
+**Beatloop size**

-* **Instant loop**: The input box allows you to set any BeatLoop Size, each of which represents a different :term:`bar` length.
-This value will set a loop of the defined number of beats from the beat immediately following the current playback position.
+  The input box allows you to set the size of the loop in beats to set with the Beatloop button.
+Changing this resizes the loop if the loop already matches the size.
   If a loop is set, a loop overlay will be drawn on the :ref:`waveforms <interface-waveform>`.
+**Beatloop**
+  Left-clicking the Beatloop button starts a loop over the set number of beats.
+If quantize is enabled, it snaps to the nearest beat.
+This works for manually placed loops as well as automatic loops set by the beatlooping buttons.
+Depending on the current status of the loop, the loop overlay on the waveforms changes color.
+Right-clicking the Beatloop button temporarily enables a rolling loop over the set number of beats.
+Playback will resume where the track would have been if it had not entered the loop.
+**Double loop**
-* **Double loop**: Clicking on the arrow pointing up will double the current loop's length up to 64 bars.
+  Clicking on the arrow pointing up will double the current loop's length up to 64 bars.
 The length of the loop overlay in the waveform will increase accordingly.
+**Halve loop**
-* **Halve loop**: Clicking on the arrow pointing down will halve the current loop's length down to 1/32 bars.
+  Clicking on the arrow pointing down will halve the current loop's length down to 1/32 bars.
 The length of the loop overlay in the waveform will decrease accordingly.

-**Loop Buttons**
+**Loop-In**

-* **Loop-In**: This button allows you to manually set the start point of a loop.
+  This button allows you to manually set the start point of a loop.
   A loop-in marker is placed on the waveform indicating the position.
   If clicked when a loop was already set, it moves the start point of a loop to a new position.
+**Loop-Out**
-* **Loop-Out**: This button allows you to manually set the end point of a loop.
+  This button allows you to manually set the end point of a loop.
   A loop-out marker is placed on the waveform indicating the position.
 If clicked when a loop was already set, it moves the end point of a loop to a new position.
-* **Loop**: Also dubbed Reloop, this button toggles whether the loop is active or not.
-This works for manually placed loops as well as automatic loops set by the beatlooping buttons.
-Depending on the current status of the loop, the loop overlay on the waveforms changes color.
-* **ReLoop**:
-  Temporarily sets up a rolling loop over the defined number of beats.
-  Playback will resume where the track  would have been if it had not entered the loop.
+**Reloop**
+  Left-clicking this button toggles the current loop on or off.
+If the loop is ahead of the current position, looping will start when the loop is reached.
+This works only if the Loop-in and Loop-Out marker are set.
+  Right-clicking this button enables the loop, jumps to Loop-in marker and stops playback.

 .. hint:: If you are playing inside a loop and want to move the end point
-          beyond its current position in the track, click on the *Loop* button first and when the play position reaches the desired position, click on the Loop-Out button.
+          beyond its current position in the track, click on the *Beatloop* button first and when the play position reaches the desired position, click on the Loop-Out button.